 The males have bright copper-orange on their back and sides of the belly.
 They have a reddish-orange throat.
 Usually, the male Rufous hummingbirds have a small size as compared to the other hummingbird species.
 The females have a green crown neck and back.
 Some females Rufous hummingbirds also have a red or orange spot on their throat.
 You can find the Rufous hummingbirds on the pacific coast in spring and on the grounds of Oregon during the summer season.

 4. Black-chinned Hummingbird

-A male black-chinned Hummingbird can easily be recognized by their metallic green body with white breast and greenish flanks.
+A male black-chinned Hummingbird can easily be recognized by its metallic green body with white breast and greenish flanks.
 They have a black color head with iridescent lower throat while the females have a greenish-grey cap on their heads and green on the back.
 The female’s throat is usually dark-spotted grey.
-You can found the black-chinned hummingbirds in southern British Columbia, many western states, northern Mexico, and central Texas during the breeding season.
-You can easily found this species of hummingbirds in many habitats like a mountain, alpine meadows, canyons, orchards, urban areas, and recently distributed areas.
+You can find the black-chinned hummingbirds in southern British Columbia, many western states, northern Mexico, and central Texas during the breeding season.
+You can easily find this species of hummingbirds in many habitats like a mountain, alpine meadows, canyons, orchards, urban areas, and recently distributed areas.

 5. Calliope Hummingbirds

 Calliope Hummingbird is considered the smallest bird in the United States.
 It has only four inches long and weighs between 2 to 3 grams.
 You can easily attract this species with the hummingbird feeders with fresh nectar.
 Although these have very small sizes but some they are observed to in chasing the other birds, even the red-tailed hawks as well.